sky107/Repository-1/React Native/Instogram/README.md

-Instogram | Under Development for IOS Platform
+Instogram | for iOS Platform
 ---------------------
 This project is regarding establishing a login system for a mobile app focusing on connecting react-native-app to database to retrive or insert data.